Belgium–France relations

-Belgium–France relations are the interstate relations between Belgium and France.
-Diplomatic relations were established following Belgium’s independence in 1830.
+Belgium and France maintain interstate relations, as diplomatic relations were established following Belgium’s independence in 1830.
 The two countries are close allies and share notable cultural affinities.
-Both are founding members of NATO, the Organisation internationale de la Francophonie, and the European Union.
+Both are founding members of NATO, the Organisation internationale de la Francophonie, and the European Union as well as the two former African colonies that shaped the French Congo (French Equatorial Africa) of the modern Republic of the Congo in Brazzaville and the Belgian Congo of the modern Democratic Republic of the Congo in Léopoldville (Kinshasa).
+French serves as an official language of both nations in Europe especially Belgian French.

 History

 France had occupied and annexed Belgium (then a Habsburg territory) in the 1790s, at a time when France was regularly at war with its neighbours.
 Belgium was placed under Dutch rule after the Congress of Vienna.
 In 1830, the Belgian Revolution broke out, and French involvement would prove crucial to securing the emerging nation's independence.

 Louis de Potter's visit to Paris in 1830

 At the moment of the July Revolution in 1830, Belgian revolutionary Louis de Potter and his brother exiles, who were on the road from Mainz to Switzerland, changed their route, and entering France by Strasbourg, proceeded direct to Paris.
 Their arrival in the French capital was a species of ovation.
 They were received with exaggerated demonstrations of sympathy and fraternization, the natural offspring of the excited state of public feeling at that moment.
 They were complimented with banquets, speeches, and toasts, and greeted with a degree of deference not always accorded to men of the most eminent merit in less feverish times.
 This histrionic display of amity on the part of La Fayette and others, though the mere result of the tinsel policy of the hour, was mistaken for sterling coin by the Belgian exiles.
 As unaccustomed, as they were perhaps undeserving, of the extraordinary respect shown them both at home and abroad, their vanity was inflated beyond all measure, and they consequently attributed to their own particular virtues that incense which was but the mere ephemeral exhalation of the times.
 They little dreamed that the triumphant epoch, for which they so ardently sighed, would be the signal for their political discomfiture, and that the tide of popularity, after bearing them up on its stormy billows for a few shortlived hours, would as suddenly ebb, and leave them stranded and forgotten.